Blog: Baume & Co., Baume & Mercier

 In 1918 something happened, a family dispute.
 William Baume left the company and went to Geneva where, in November 1918 at 2 Rue Céard, he set up in business as W. Baume, fabricant, purchase and sales of horological items and jewellery.
 In March 1919 he was joined by a friend, Paul Tchereditchenko, a Ukrainian who had adopted the name Mercier.
 A new company named Baume & Mercier was formed with the same address and purpose.
 Links with Baume & Co. in Britain were severed.
 Baume & Co. continued to sell watches made in the La Chaux-de-Fonds factory in the UK under the name "Baume".
 What happened to the Les Bois factory is not known; Les Bois is a tiny hamlet with a population in 1918 of only around 1,200 people, which would not have sustained a significant watch factory.

 Although Baume & Mercier claim a founding date of 1830, it is clear that William Baume is the only link that joins them to the original company.
-When it was founded in Geneva in 1919, Baume & Mercier was a completely new company.
-If Rue Céard is the same Rue Robert Céard that exists today, it is very unlikely that any manufacturing took place there.
-Today it is a pedestrianised area with swanky shops.
+When it was founded in Geneva in March 1919 (not in 1918 as some say), Baume & Mercier was a completely new company.
+Rue Céard today is a pedestrianised area with swanky shops, it is very unlikely that any manufacturing took place there.
 It is more likely that Baume & Mercier began as a sales and marketing operation without any manufacturing capability.
 Baume & Co. did not import Baume & Mercier watches.

-Arthur Baume was a prominent figure in Europe.
+Arthur Baume was a prominent figure in Europe thanks to his charitable works.
 A member of the Royal Geographical Society, he also became vice-president of the British Horological Institute.
 He was made a knight, and later an officer, of the Legion of Honor, and was twice decorated by French President Poincarré.
 The King of Belgium made him a Grand Officer of the Order of Leopold II.
 He retired in 1923 and died in Folkestone, at the age of 84, on 24 September 1936.

 AB: Arthur Baume